EAGE-Annual-Hackathon/EAGE-Hackathon-2024-Instructions/README.md

 # Remember – hackathons aren’t about coming up with the perfect solution – it is about exploring ideas, understanding what doesn’t work, and of course having FUN!

 ## Practicalities in Oslo:

+### Mentors and Facilitators:
+You will be supported during the hack by:
+- Oleg Ovcharenko, NVIDIA
+- Ashley Russell, Equinor
+- Lukas Mosser, AkerBP
+- Issam Said, NVIDIA
+- Clement Etienam, NVIDIA

 ### Food:
 Information to come!